Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 - Primitive shapes (Plane, Cube, Sphere and Cylinder)
 - Game object system, with parenting and components
 - Load and Save of the editor configuration through JSON
-- File importation through windows explorer or drag and drop
+- File import through windows explorer or drag and drop
 - About tab with information about the engine and links to the used libraries
-- Docking
+- UI docking

 Libraries used: